Holiday cloth use guide

 • If you are camping, opt for flats and covers which can be hand washed and will dry easily.

-• If you are using someone else’s machine and are worried about washing nappies in it, remove as much poo as possible prior and either use chlorine bleach in the main wash to Sanitise it, using the appropriate option listed on the sanitise tables or clean the machine after.
+• If you are using someone else’s machine and are worried about washing nappies in it, remove as much poo as possible before the first wash, and use chlorine bleach in the first wash

 Using a different machine

-Front loaders, traditional top loaders and high-efficiency (HE) top-loaders operate differently from each other.
+Front loaders, traditional top loaders and high-efficiency (HE) top loader machines operate differently from each other.
 They all rely on the four cleaning factors of time, temperature, chemistry and mechanical action, but in different proportions.

 Storage